NICER Magnetar Burst Catalog

 \subsection{Overall samples}

 We detected a total of 1130 bursts in our dataset, including four from the magnetar-like pulsar PSR~J1846$-$0258.
-The majority of events (76.5\%) originated from SGR~1935+2154, which has been the most active magnetar in recent years. \textit{NICER} captured its major outbursts in April 2020, September 2021, and October 2022 \citep{2020ApJ...904L..21Y,2021ATel14916....1G,2025ApJ...989...63H}, during which some Galactic FRBs were also observed \citep{2020Natur.587...54C,2020Natur.587...59B,2021NatAs...5..414K,2022ATel15681....1D,2023arXiv231016932G}.
+The majority of events (76.5\%) originated from SGR~1935+2154, which has been the most active magnetar in recent years. \textit{NICER} captured its major outbursts in April 2020, September 2021, and October 2022 \citep{2020ApJ...904L..21Y,2021ATel14916....1G,2024Natur.626..500H,2025ApJ...989...63H}, during which some FRB-like events were also contemporaneous \citep{2020Natur.587...54C,2020Natur.587...59B,2021NatAs...5..414K,2022ATel15681....1D,2023arXiv231016932G}.